NOTICE TO CONSTRUCTION MANAGERS:

-The total project budget is approximately $3.3 Million, including begin by (date) and/or end by (date).
-(Gold) LEED (Leadership in Energy and Environmental Design) certification by the U.S. Green Building Council is mandatory.
+The estimated construction budget is approximately $11M.
+Construction shall begin May 5, 2009.
+A minimum of Silver LEED (Leadership in Energy and Environmental Design) certification by the U.S. Green Building Council is mandatory.

 Applicants will be evaluated on the basis of their past performance, experience, personnel, references, bonding capacity, workload, and responses to questions posed both in the shortlist and interview phases.
 The Selection Committee may reject all proposals and stop the selection process at any time.

 Applicants desiring to provide construction management services for the project shall submit a proposal only after thoroughly reviewing the facilities program, Project Fact Sheet, and other background information.
-The proposal shall be prepared as specified in the CMQS Instructions and shall include:
+The proposal shall be limited to 50 single-sided, consecutively-numbered pages OR 25 double-sided, consecutively-numbered pages (prefer double sided) and shall include:

 1. A Letter of Application that concisely illustrates the applicant’s understanding of the scope of services, schedule, and other goals and considerations as outlined in the Project Fact Sheet and facilities program.

 3. A completed, project-specific “CM Qualifications Supplement” (CMQS) proposal.
 Applications on any other form will not be considered.

 4. Resumes, LEED accreditation, and other pertinent credentials for all proposed staff.